Recording reveals new details on controversial DOGE employee

 Coristine did not respond to CNN’s request for comment but posted on Discord at the time of his termination that he had done “nothing contractually wrong” while working at the cybersecurity company, according to Bloomberg.

-Path Network, which previously confirmed Coristine’s had been terminated from his internship for leaking company information, declined comment on Friday.
+Path Network, which previously confirmed Coristine had been terminated from his internship for leaking company information, declined comment on Friday.

-Path Network’s Director of Operations, Kyan Gomes, who said he wasn’t speaking on behalf of the company, said he was initially opposed to keeping Coristine on after discovering he allegedly leaked information, but later agreed with the company’s decision.
+Kyan Gomes, Director of Operations at a Path Network subsidiary, said he was initially opposed to keeping Coristine on after discovering he allegedly leaked information, but later agreed with the company’s decision.

-“After apologies and somewhat of a begging nature, Edward was brought back on a sympathetic level as well as a protective level for us as a company,” Gomes said in a statement to CNN.
+“After apologies and somewhat of a begging nature, Edward was brought back on a sympathetic level as well as a protective level for us as a company,” Gomes said in a statement to CNN, noting he wasn’t speaking on behalf of the company.
 “If he was kept on our side temporarily, we’d be able to figure out what exactly he leaked without giving him access to more sensitive data… Once we came to the conclusion that we received all the information we needed, Path proceeded with the termination.”

 DOGE’s access to nation’s most sensitive data